top of page

 How are Architects using VR?

-In our own interviews with more than 30 Architecture firms across the world, we found that the primary reason stated by Architects for using Virtual Reality is for client presentations.
-There is a consensus that clients have a hard time understanding floor plans, 2D walkthroughs of a space not yet built.
-With Virtual Reality, they get an intuitive understanding of the space, feel more engaged with the design process and help reduce miscommunication errors before the construction stage.
+In our own interviews with more than 100+ Architecture firms across the world, there is a consensus that clients have a hard time understanding floor plans, 2D walkthroughs of a space which is not yet built.

 “Using Virtual Reality not only blows the minds of our clients when we show them their project but also surprises us as designers.”